 Food dyes are in so many children’s foods today that it is difficult to pinpoint this substance.
 My son ate foods containing food dyes as a toddler because many of the foods were nut free, and therefore a wonderful treat for him!

 We began to notice a link, however, between his eczema flaring and his ingestion of food dyes.
-He seems to get eczema from all food dyes.
+He seemed to get eczema from all food dyes.
 However, some children may only react to one, for example Red #40.
 There are children who will have anaphylactic reactions to food dyes, so the allergy is potentially serious.
 Children may even be prescribed epinephrine for this!

 It is difficult to determine which food dye is causing your child trouble because there are no specific allergy tests for food dyes.
 However, I would encourage an IgG testing if you believe your child is reacting to food dyes.
 Our allergist has told us that aspirin and yellow #5 (tartrazine) allergies seem to cross react.

 Candy such as gummy bears, Skittles, Popsicles, ice creams and lollipops all have food dye.
 There is also food dye in many cheeses, crackers and breads.
 The key is to read the label!
-Some labels may just say artificial color and flavors, which is a catch all phrase.
+Some labels may just say artificial color and flavors, which is a catch-all phrase.

 We have yet to determine if yellow food dyes are more lethal to our son than red food dyes.
 Some families have gotten this specific, and know which dyes to stay away from.